-For many organizations, however, “SOC Analyst” is just one of many hats worn by IT professionals.
-Today’s IT teams need a solution that provides the same threat detection and incident response capabilities as a world-class security operation center, but at a fraction of the cost to deploy and manage it.
+For many organizations, however, “SOC Analyst” is just one of many hats worn by today's resource-constrained IT professionals.
+They need a solution that provides the same threat detection and incident response capabilities as a world-class security operation center, but at a fraction of the cost to deploy and manage it.

-Whether you’re looking for a “SOC in a box” or looking to extend the threat detection capabilities of your enterprise security operations, AlienVault USM delivers a smarter SOC solution.
+AlienVault® Unified Security Management® (USM) delivers a smarter SOC solution that meets your security monitoring needs, whether you’re looking for a “SOC in a box”, or looking to extend the threat detection capabilities of your security operations.

-USM is continuously updated with the latest threat intelligence from AlienVault Labs Security Research Team, backed by the Open Threat Exchange™ (OTX™), so you always have the latest threat information from the global security community.
+The USM platform is continuously updated with the latest threat intelligence from AlienVault Labs Security Research Team, backed by the Open Threat Exchange® (OTX™), so you always have the latest threat information from the global security community.

-AlienVault USM delivers the power of a SOC out of the box with Security Operations Center tools and essential capabilities that allow you to:
+AlienVault USM delivers the Security Operations Center tools and essential capabilities needed to:

 Identify the Business-Critical Assets in Your Environment

 Having a deep understanding of all the assets in your cloud, on-premises, and hybrid environments is the first step in being able to respond to and contain the most serious threats.
 Asset discovery and inventory enables you to continually know what assets are connected to your environment and to group assets based on system type, business criticality, and more.
 With this you can prioritize how you respond to risks and threats, which is an essential component of an effective security operations center.

 Within minutes of installing AlienVault USM, the platform will start to discover all the devices connected to your environment, what software and services are running on them, how they’re configured, any potential vulnerabilities, and any active threats being executed against them.